yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 1. Enable the client application.

-In addition, to configure PingOne federated authentication in YugabyteDB Managed, you need the following:
+To configure PingOne federated authentication in YugabyteDB Managed, you need the following:

-- Client ID of the application you created.
+- Client ID and secret of the application you created.
+These are provided on the **Overview** tab.
-- Client secret of the application.
-- the Authorization URL for your application.
-To obtain this, in your application on the **Configuration** tab, click **URLs**.
+- Authorization URL for your application.
+This is displayed on the **Configuration** tab under **URLs**.

 **Configure**